ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

 These instructions are for [brickman v0.5.0](http://www.ev3dev.org/news/2015/02/24/Package-Release/).
 If you are using an older version, please upgrade.

+*   {: tab="OS X"}<span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>
-*   {: tab="Mac OSX"}Note: These instructions were written using OSX version 10.9,
-    but should work for other versions as well.
+    These instructions were written using OS X version 10.9, but should work for other versions as well.

-    1. On the EV3, first verify that the CDC driver is enabled.
-In brickman, open the *Wireless and Networks* menu and select *USB*.
-Make sure *CDC* is selected and active.
+    {:class="alert alert-info"}

+    <span class="glyphicon glyphicon-warning-sign" aria-hidden="true"></span>
+    If you are using OS X version 10.11, this won't work.
+Apple broke the USB/CDC gadget driver and has not fixed it yet (as of version 10.11.2).
+Please [file a bug with Apple](https://bugreport.apple.com/) and politely ask them to fix it.
+    {:class="alert alert-warning"}

         {% include screenshot.html source="/images/brickman/usb-cdc-active.png" %}